 - Difficulty breathing or shortness of breath

 - Persistent pain or pressure in the chest

 - Bluish lips or skin

 - Excessive diarrhea, or moderate to severe abdominal pain

 In an emergency, call 911 or head to the nearest emergency room.

 5. Know the best ways to stop the spread.

 If you're self-treating, you might be worried about passing the virus to someone else.
-By taking these simple steps, you can help stop the spread of COVID-19 in our communities:
+By taking these simple steps, you can help stop the spread of COVID-19 in your community:

 - Wash your hands often — and for at least 20 seconds.
 Use hand sanitizer and wipes with at least 60% alcohol.
 And avoid touching your face and eyes.

 - Know the COVID-19 symptoms.
-If you develop a cough, shortness of breath and fever, call your doctor right away.
-You can also call our 24/7 nurse triage line at 570-284-3657 with questions about symptoms or whether you should be tested.
+If you develop symptoms of COVID, call your doctor right away.
+You can also call our hotline at 570-284-3657 with questions about symptoms or guidance on testing.